Though use of credit cards and e-currency has increased in recent years, Japan is still largely a cash-based society.

 Make sure you plan ahead so that you will have enough money on you for the day.

-There are 3 main options when it comes to cards in Japan – credit cards, debit cards, or travel money cards.
+There are three main options when it comes to cards in Japan – credit cards, debit cards, or travel money cards.
 Having at least one on you is essential for ease of access to your money.

 From urban transport to Shinkansen bullet trains, we break down the transport options around Japan to help you see more of this beautiful country.